The drug culture in the UK has risen immensely over the years, and the use of drugs seems to increase even more so during festival season.

 Cocaine is one of the most addictive drugs.
 The effects vary depending on how you take it, but the drug tends to be quite rapidly acting.
 Cocaine increases the dopamine release in the brain, releasing happy and positive feelings.
 However, the drug can also lead to overconfidence and sometimes aggressive behaviour.
 Long-term effects of the drug can result in kidney damage, blood vessel damage, and nasal perforation.
 When the happy and positive feelings start to wear off, the ‘comedown’ will leave the individual feeling depressed, anxious and paranoid for days after.

-People take LSD with the intention to hallucinate.
+People take LSD with the intention of hallucinating.
 The world around them will start moving faster or slower, and their surroundings will appear distorted.
-Large doses of LSD can leave the individual in a life-threatening scenario, leading to hyperthermia or overheating, heart attacks, heart failure, injuries due to impaired judgement, or worst case scenario, death.
-Long-term effect on the brain can include psychosis or regular hallucinations, which can lead to anxiety and depression.
+Large doses of LSD can leave the individual in a life-threatening scenario, leading to hyperthermia or overheating, heart attacks, heart failure, injuries due to impaired judgement, or worst-case scenario, death.
+Long-term effects on the brain can include psychosis or regular hallucinations, which can lead to anxiety and depression.

 Ketamine causes a reduction of sensation in the body, leaving the individual with a ‘floating’ feeling.
 Depending on the amount consumed, the feeling can last up to 90 minutes, however other effects can last for 24 hours after one single dose.
 This includes impairment of coordination, judgement and physical senses.
 Long-term users can experience very serious bladder problems, which could result in removal of the bladder.
 Long-term use of the drug can also affect the urinary tract.